iamklaus/nextcloud/README.md

 I recommend activate the cron scheduler, which is part of the image.
 Go to Settings -> Basic Settings and select the option "Cron" for the Background jobs.
 That's make the web interface more responsive, especially with a lot of files or if you have many users.
 Background jobs are executed every 5 minutes.

 # Environment variables
-Please configure a environment variable MEMORY_LIMIT (https://www.php.net/manual/en/ini.core.php#ini.memory-limit).
-The more memory you can add, the better it is for the face recognition.
+Please configure the environment variable MEMORY_LIMIT (https://www.php.net/manual/en/ini.core.php#ini.memory-limit).
+The default values is 128 MByte which not optimal for the face recognition.
+The more memory you can add, the better it is.